ShTuran/overthewire-bandit/README.md

 Replace bandit0 with the appropriate level number as you progress through the game.

-# Repository Structure
+# Spoiler alert

-Write-ups explaining the thought process behind each solution are included.
+Write-up solutions are included, NOT flags!

 ## This repository is intended for educational purposes only.
 Do not use the solutions provided here to cheat or undermine the learning experience.
 ## Highly recommended use Google and understand what each command do!